KTheXIII/embedded_system/Assembly/README.md

 On macOS you can use [brew](https://brew.sh) to install `avra` and `avrdude`.
 For `avrdude` you can also download [Arduino](https://www.arduino.cc) and use the one that's included.

+I would recommend to install avra from source since it'll contain the latest version.

+#### Install avra using homebrew

 ```
 brew install avra
 ```

+#### Install avrdude using homebrew

 ```
 brew install avrdude
 ```

+#### avrdude in Arduino

-`avrdude` in Arduino.
-The path is usually at
+If you're using avrdude that's included in Arduino, the path is usually at

 ```
 /Applications/Arduino.app/Contents/Java/hardware/tools/avr/bin/avrdude
 ```

-`avrdude.conf` included in Arduino is usually at
+You'll also need to include the `avrdude.conf` file, the path is usually at

 ```
 Arduino.app/Contents/Java/hardware/tools/avr/etc/avrdude.conf